rapid7/insightconnect-plugins/mimecast/help.md

 ```
 {
-  "description": "komand test",
+  "description": "A description",
   "from_part": "envelope_from",
-  "from_type": "email_domain",
+  "from_type": "internal_addresses",
-  "from_value": "rapid7.com",
+  "from_value": "user@example.com",
   "option": "block_sender",
   "source_ips": "198.51.100.0/24",
   "to_type": "everyone",
-  "to_value": "example.com"
+  "to_value": "user@example.com"
 }
 ```